hovik-aghajanyan/Android-Pay-Sample/README.md

    android:name="com.google.android.gms.wallet.api.enabled"
    android:value="true" />
 ```

+## Authenticating with Android Pay
+For your app to use the Google Play Services APIs for requesting Android Pay wallet information, you must provide the certificate used to sign your app:
+  1. Check your app is signed with a certificate keystore for releasing to Google Play.
+  2. Run the gradle task ```signingReport``` to display the SHA1 fingerprint for your app.
+  3. Copy the SHA1 certificate to the [Google Developers Console](https://console.developers.google.com/).

+See the [Android Pay tutorial](https://developers.google.com/android-pay/android/tutorial) for more information.

 ## Requesting Android Pay information
 ### 1. Check if Android Pay is available on the device
 To check if Android Pay is available we'll first need to create a GoogleApiClient, this will be used for all calls to Google Play APIs: